bsoelch/Remember/README.md

 and forgets all additional objects without warning.

 ## Usage
-Write the code in a text-file. run Main.main.
+1. Write the code you want to run in a text-file.
+2. Run Main.main()
 The program should output:
 ```
 Input a Filename:
 ```
-Supply the name of the file to run, use the prefix "." for files in the local directory
+3. Supply the name of the file to run, use the prefix "." for files in the local directory

-##Syntax:
+## Syntax:
 the program is organized in lines of operations and values separated by spaces.